HippoScrewdriver/HippoScrewdriver/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: xiaoyiw5179@gmail.com
 - 😄 Pronouns: She/her
-- ⚡ Fun fact: English Calligrapher & Tolkien's series & Cosplayt
+- ⚡ Fun fact: English Calligrapher & Tolkien's series & Cosplay

 <!--
 **HippoScrewdriver/HippoScrewdriver** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.